liuyxpp/liuyxpp.github.io/_posts/2015-04-14-polyfts-test.md

 title: Test PolyFTS with Polyorder
 author: Yi-Xin Liu
 date: 2015-04-10
-modified: 2015-04-15
+modified: 2015-04-17
 image:
     feature: abstract-5.jpg
 tags: [Polyorder, SCFT, Research]
 ---

 We will verify the [PolyFTS] calculation by comparing to the [Polyorder] results.
 The SCFT model we will test is miktoarm star block copolymer and homopolymer blends (AB3 + A).
-The density is not smeared in both [PolyFTS] and [Polyorder].

 ## 1. Settings
 -----